Disease Modifying Therapies Choices booklet

 • Ocrevus (ocrelizumab)

-Patients with RRMS who have had two or more clinical relapses in the previous two years are considered to have ‘active’ disease which means they are eligible for treatment with a disease modifying therapy.
+Patients with RRMS who have had two or more clinical relapses in the previous two years are considered to have ‘active’ disease which means they are eligible for treatment with a DMT.
 People who have not had any clinical relapses yet show new MRI lesions are also considered for treatment.

 All people with active RRMS should be considered for treatment as early as possible.
-Those with higher levels of disease activity may prefer to start with the more effective drugs.
+Those with higher levels of disease activity may prefer to start with the more effective drugs (2).

-If a patient is experiencing frequent clinical relapses and/or further MRI activity when either untreated or on a moderately effective drug, they are considered to have more active MS.
+If a patient is experiencing frequent clinical relapses and/or further MRI activity when either untreated or on a moderately effective drug, they are considered to have more active MS (2).

-To meet the criteria for high disease activity, a person must have had a relapse in the previous year despite taking beta interferon or glatiramer acetate and
+To meet the criteria for high disease activity, a person must show unchanged, increased or more severe ongoing relapses, compared to the previous 12 months, despite taking beta interferon or glatiramer acetate.

-For patients with more active disease, a highly effective drug is recommended.
+For patients with more active MS, a highly effective DMT is recommended.

-Treating secondary and primary progressive multiple sclerosis (SPMS & PPMS)
+Secondary and primary progressive multiple sclerosis (SPMS and PPMS)

-Currently, there are no disease modifying therapies recommended in non-relapsing, or non-active SPMS.
-Some people who experience relapsing SPMS, or ‘active’ SPMS, whereby relapses are present or there is disease activity shown on MRI scans, may be eligible for disease modifying therapy.
+Currently, there are no DMTs recommended to treat non-relapsing, or non-active SPMS.
+However, some people who experience relapsing SPMS, or ‘active’ SPMS, whereby relapses are present or there is disease activity shown on MRI scans, may be eligible for one.

-In 2019, Ocrevus was approved in England to treat early-stage, inflammatory PPMS.
-It was also approved in 2020 by the Scottish Medicines Consortium (SMC).
-This is the first drug to show evidence in clinical trials to slow down and reduce disability progression in PPMS.
+Ocrevus is available to treat early-stage, inflammatory PPMS (5) (6).
+It is the first drug to show evidence in clinical trials of slowing down and reducing disability progression in PPMS.

 Clinically Isolated Syndrome (CIS)

-Although not technically a classification of MS, CIS is used to describe a first neurologic episode that lasts at least 24 hours and is caused by inflammation/demyelination in one or more sites in the central nervous system.
-This is sometimes diagnosed before a formal diagnosis of MS can be made.
-Those with CIS who show abnormalities on MRI scans within one year may be offered treatment with a DMT.
+Although not technically a classification of MS, CIS is used to describe a first neurological episode that lasts at least 24 hours and is caused by inflammation/demyelination in one or more areas of the central nervous system.
+CIS is sometimes diagnosed by neurologists before a formal diagnosis of MS can be made.
+If a neurologist believes that a patient with CIS has a high risk of developing MS, they may suggest taking a DMT, as it may prevent or at least delay the occurrence of a further neurological episode.

 People aged under 18 years